 "Overall volume level is adjusted in MASTERING, not in MIXING.
 Your job in mixing is to stay under 0 level on all of your meters.
 Don't crank up your faders and distort everything, trying to get as loud as the songs on the radio!
 It doesn't work that way!"

-Check out my low Online Mastering Prices.
+And, if you need a pro mastering engineer, check out my low Online Mastering Prices.
 Incredible results at an affordable price!

 So How Should My .Wav Files Look If I Have Correctly Set My Mixing Levels Before Mastering?

 Export your mix, and then import it back into your DAW program so you can see how your .wav file looks.

 The examples below show how your .wav files should (and shouldn't) look.
 If yours looks like photo Wav 5 or Wav 6, don't even waste your time and upload it!
 The song basically cannot be mastered.
 Start reading this article from the top and adjust your levels!

 This file is -6db under 0 level.
 A little low, but I can work with this in mastering.

 This file is -3db under 0 level.
 The is "industry standard," what mastering engineers request.